 Trumann is a somewhat small city located in the state of Arkansas.
 With a population of 7,145 people and three constituent neighborhoods, Trumann is the 52nd largest community in Arkansas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Trumann is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Trumann is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Trumann is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Trumann who work in sales jobs (14.58%), office and administrative support (11.61%), and healthcare (7.96%).
+There are especially a lot of people living in Trumann who work in office and administrative support (13.49%), sales jobs (12.87%), and healthcare (7.73%).

-Trumann is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Trumann doesn't have a public transportation system that people use for their commute.

+Trumann is a somewhat ethnically-diverse city.
 The people who call Trumann home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Trumann residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Trumann include German, Dutch, English, and Polish.
+Important ancestries of people in Trumann include German, English, Dutch, and European.

 The most common language spoken in Trumann is English.
 Other important languages spoken here include Spanish and Tagalog.